isakro/shoredate/README.md

 ## Further documentation

-The procedures outlined above have focused on the basic functions and default behaviours of the package when dating a single site.
+The procedures outlined above have focused on the basic functions and default behaviours of the package when dating a single site in the area for which the package was originally developed.
 For further usage and a more detailed walk through, see the main vignette by calling `vignette("shoredate")`.

 Furthermore, a second vignette which can be accessed with